MicrosoftDocs/fabric-docs/docs/data-explorer/kusto-query-set.md

 ## Export query data

-Instead of simply copy-pasting the query output, you can export the query results in different ways.
+Instead of simply copy-pasting the query output, you can also export the query results.

 ### Export as CSV